It is common for Western multiculturalists to project their own values onto

 ordered churches and believers to open their homes.
 At the same

-time, wealthy Arab nations in the Gulf, which traditionally fund
+time, wealthy Arab nations in the Gulf (which vigorously fund

-mosques, Islamic education and (sometimes) terrorism took in
+mosques, Islamic propaganda and - sometimes - terrorism) took in

 zero war refugees.
 This includes Saudi Arabia, which has